 Complete the Permissions Declaration Form

 Step 1: Evaluate requested permissions

-You will find a history of previously declared permissions (if applicable), as well as newly requested permissions in an expandable list under the "Declare sensitive permissions" section of the "Prepare release" page.
+You will find a history of previously declared permissions (if applicable), as well as newly requested permissions in an expandable list under the "Permissions Declaration Form" section of the App content page.